Earn up to 16

 for use to practice throughout both days of the course.

 - Moderate and deep sedation

 - Central line placement via subclavian, internal jugular *, and

 femoral approaches *

-- Familiarity with a Cordis, dialysis, and triple lumen catheter
+- Familiarity double lumen (temporary dialysis) and triple lumen central line catheter

 - EZ/IO intraosseous lines

 - Paracentesis *